Homepage

 • A DETAILED LETTER OF INTRODUCTION: including a statement of why you are choosing to experience this program now; who are your heroes; describe your close personal relationships; describe your present personal habitat and diet; personal and spiritual pursuits.

-• THREE LETTERS OF RECOMMENDATION: these should be sent separately by the writer and one should be from a professor.
+• THREE LETTERS OF RECOMMENDATION: these should be sent separately by the writer and one should be from a professor, education or work suspervisor.

 • TWO WRITING SAMPLES: choose from journal, advocacy, research, or creative writing.